Jiffy peat pots have been a handy standby for gardeners for many, many decades.

 What is a peat pot?
-They are biodegradable pots made from peat moss that has been combined with shredded wood fibers and firmly compressed.
+They are biodegradable planting pots made from peat moss that has been combined with shredded wood pulp fibers and firmly compressed.
+For more on what is peat moss?

 - 12 Steps To Planting Seeds in Peat Pots